-Catalogs allow you to use single- and multi-column lists in forms, such as sales catalogs, vendor directories, or helpdesk categories.
-You can either create them in Pyrus or upload them from another program.
+Catalogs let you to use single- and multi-column lists in forms like sales catalogs, vendor directories, or helpdesk categories.
+You can create them in Pyrus or upload them from another program.

-Catalog fields are convenient because you don’t have to fill them out by hand.
-Just open the dropdown list and choose an item, like a vendor and its corresponding ID number.
+You don’t have to fill out Catalog fields by hand.
+Just open the dropdown list and choose an item, like a vendor and corresponding ID number.

-Automatic updates are an important feature of catalogs.
-Create a catalog in Pyrus using data from an external source, such as your sales or accounting software, an Excel spreadsheet, SQL-compatible database or CRM system.
-Turn on synchronization, and as soon as the source data changes, Pyrus will automatically update the data.
+Automatic updates are an important catalogs feature.
+Create a catalog in Pyrus using data from an external source like your sales or accounting software, an Excel spreadsheet, an SQL-compatible database, or your CRM system.
+Turn on synchronization and Pyrus will automatically update the data.

 You can create, delete, and edit uploaded catalogs in the Catalogs section.